mrets/Help/certificates_tab.md

 ## Downloading your RECs: The Arrow

 Do you need to download your RECs?
-Maybe send them to colleague?
+Maybe send them to a colleague?
 Just click on this icon:

 ![](https://github.com/mrets/photos/blob/4aa794fd825612352505b8406cb2aac23ff8798f/Certificate_Tab_6.2.png)